cursorless-dev/cursorless/docs/test-case-recorder.md

 ## Initial setup

 1. Add a voice command for recording to your personal talon files:
     - `cursorless record: user.vscode("cursorless.recordTestCase")`
     - We don't want to commit this so add it to your own repository.
+1. If you'd like to be able to do tests which check the navigation map, you should also add the following to your personal talon files:

+         cursorless record navigation:
+             user.vscode_with_plugin("cursorless.recordTestCase", 1)

+    It is quite unlikely you'll need this second step.
+Most tests don't check the navigation map.

 ## Recording new tests